SSAFA: Welfare advice and support

 SSAFA offer welfare advice and support for serving personnel, veterans and their families through a worldwide network of volunteers.
 Branches in local communities provide help for veterans and their families and committees on military bases help serving families.

 For currently serving personnel and their families

 Support in service communities

 SSAFA has a network of volunteers on Army, RAF and Naval bases in the UK and around the world who give local support.

 Housing for wounded, injured and sick serving personnel and their families

-SSAFA Norton Homes in Selly Oak, Birmingham, and Headley Court, Surrey provide home-from-home accommodation for families visiting wounded injured or sick service or ex-service personnel and outpatients.
+SSAFA's Norton House, Stanford Hall provides home-from-home accommodation for families visiting wounded injured or sick service or ex-service personnel and outpatients.
 SSAFA also provides day-to-day management of Fisher House UK at the Queen Elizabeth Hospital Birmingham (QEHB).

 Mentoring for injured, wounded or sick service leavers

 SSAFA’s mentoring scheme was set up in 2011 and supports those transitioning out of the Army or RAF due to medical discharge.
 SSAFA’s volunteer mentors provide support to wounded, injured and sick service leavers through a long-term 'one-to-one' relationship that underpins the transition from the military.
 SSAFA Mentoring is nationally accredited by the Mentoring and Befriending Foundation.